Cypress

 Origin and history

 The cypress, a slender and majestic tree, is a powerful symbol of the Mediterranean basin.
 Native to Asia Minor, it quickly spread to Greece, Italy, and southern France.
-In antiquity, it was associated with eternity and spiritual life, often planted near temples and cemeteries.
-The Egyptians used its wood to make sarcophagi, while the Greeks crafted statues and chests from it.
-Over time, the cypress has also found its place in traditional medicine for its circulatory and respiratory benefits.
+In ancient times, it was associated with eternity and spiritual life, often planted near temples and cemeteries.
+The Egyptians used its wood to make sarcophagi, while the Greeks used it to make statues and chests.
+Over time, the cypress tree also found its place in traditional medicine for its circulatory and respiratory properties.

 Properties and benefits of Cypress

-• Respiratory : it helps to clear the airways and soothe a dry cough.
+• Respiratory: it helps clear the airways and soothe dry coughs.

-• Invigorating : its stimulating properties make it an ally during periods of fatigue or convalescence.
+• Toning: its stimulating properties make it an ally during periods of fatigue or convalescence.

-• Regulators : In aromatherapy, cypress essential oil is used to balance the nervous system and calm tensions.
+• Regulators: In aromatherapy, cypress essential oil is used to balance the nervous system and calm tension.

-Thanks to its toning and soothing action, cypress is considered a balancing plant, ideal for strengthening the body and mind.
+Thanks to its invigorating and soothing properties, cypress is considered a balancing plant, ideal for strengthening the body and mind.